AliFareed0009/Docker-for-DevOps/README.md

 ## Projects

 - Project_1 : 3 Tier Application with Docker Compose
-- Project_2 : Deploying a Web Application with Nginx and MySQL
+- Project_2 : Deploying a Web Notes Application with Django, Nginx and MySQL